IML-ViT: Benchmarking Image Manipulation Localization by Vision Transformer: More Implementation Details

+The exact structure we applied in the predict-head is shown in Figure \ref{fig:decoder}.
+There is a norm layer before the last 1 × 1 convolution layer in the predict-head.
+We observed that when changing this layer may influence the following aspects: 1) convergence speed, 2) performance, and 3) generalizability.

+In particular, Layer Norm can converge rapidly but is less efficient at generalization.
+Meanwhile, the Batch Norm can be generalized better on other datasets.
+However, when including authentic images during training, the Batch Norm may sometimes fail to converge.
+At present, a straightforward solution is to use Instance Normalization instead, which ensures certain convergence.
+Our experimental results are shown in Table \ref{tab:norms}.

+Delving into the reasons, MVSS-Net~\cite{MVSS_2021} is the pioneering paper proposing the incorporation of authentic images with fully black masks during training to reduce \textit{false positives}.
+We highly endorse this conclusion as it aligns more closely with the practical scenario of filtering manipulated images from a massive dataset of real-world images.
+However, in terms of metrics in convention, because the F1 score is meaningful only for manipulated images (as there are no positive pixels for fully black authentic images, $F1 = \frac{2 \cdot \text{TP}}{2 \cdot \text{TP} + \text{FP} + \text{FN}}$, yielding $F1=0$), we only computed data for manipulated images.
+This approach may result in an ``unwarranted" metric decrease when real images are included.

-\textbf{Training settings} Since our model could only train with a single image for a batch, we apply to accumulate gradient during training, i.e. update the parameters every 32 images during training.
+\textbf{Training settings} Since our model could only train with small batch size, we applied the \textit{gradient accumulate} method during training, i.e. updating the parameters every 8 images during training.
+We select this parameter by experiments, details see Table \ref{tab:accumulate_grad}.

 Besides, we adopt the early stop method during training.
 Evaluate the performance on the F1 score for CASIAv1, and stop training when there is no improvement for 15 epochs.
 Other configs are described in Table \ref{tab:vitb_train}.